Japan's ‘Spirited Away’ Ghibli Theme Park All Set To Open On November 1

 Visitors can stroll along an alley designed to look like the opening scene of Spirited Away, or perch on the red velvet-covered train seat in a carriage next to the movie’s instantly recognisable “No-Face” character.

-Built at a cost of 34 billion yen (RM 1.07 billion), the park is expected to become a major tourist draw for Aichi.
+Built at a cost of 34 billion yen, the park is expected to become a major tourist draw for Aichi.

 The region forecasts an influx of 1.8 million visitors a year once all five areas of the park are open, from next year, with an annual economic impact of an estimated 48 billion yen.